EconomicsMarginal revenueSuppose that the revenue from selling x ... | Channels for Pearson+

 Derivative

-The derivative of a function measures how the function's output changes as its input changes.
-In this context, r'(x) represents the rate of change of revenue with respect to the number of washing machines sold.
-Calculating r'(x) allows us to estimate the marginal revenue, which is the additional revenue generated by selling one more unit.
+The derivative of a function measures how the function's output value changes as its input changes.
+In this context, r'(x) represents the marginal revenue, which is the rate of change of revenue with respect to the number of washing machines sold.
+Calculating the derivative helps determine how revenue changes as sales increase.

 Recommended video: